davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-23-kona-diaries-2015-race-day-pre-race.md

 I stepped on the weighing scales (wearing tri shorts, top and shoes).
 The scores on the doors - 195.2 pounds.
 That's 13 stone 13 pounds.
 Or 88.54kg.

 Hmn.... how does this compare to 2013 when two months before Kona I was in the form of my life (hence winning the 40-44 age group at Ironman UK) although I had hardly run or biked in 6 weeks after a suspected stress fracture in my foot a couple of weeks after qualifying.
 Well - I was 180lbs (12st 12lb) in 2013, which is 81.6kg.
-So, this time around Iweigh over a stone (15 pounds) more.
+So, this time around I weigh over a stone (15 pounds) more.

 Finally for a little more perspective, in September 2014 when I raced Ironman Wales and qualified for Kona I weighed 12 stone 13 pounds (82.1kg).
 So about the same weight as in Kona 2013.